Mokky-ISS/IS02_PT_Capstone_Human_Re-ID/human_tracker/README.md

 # Run the system in real time using webcam
 python main.py --video 0

+# Run the system in real time using rstp, set number of cam in parallel_ps.
+python main.py --online True --parallel_ps 4

 ```
 ## Database
 The database file path is at ./database/Image.db.
 Every time the main.py is executed, the Image.db file will be deleted and a new Image.db will be created to store new data.
 Make sure the main.py execution is not interrupted halftway as there is no checkpoint saved.
 Will add the checkpoint function in future if needed.